This tutorial is part of a series of tutorials we provide on content marketing and web content creation!

 (Users can engage with your WordPress site and create user-generated content.
 Source: ElegantThemes)

-You can enhance the WordPress native commenting feature using third-party commenting plugins that integrate comments with social media, helping to share and spread UGC around.
+You can enhance the WordPress native commenting feature using commenting plugins that integrate comments with social media, helping to share and spread UGC around.

 (CommentLuv – Commenting Plugin For WordPress)